 - If the CBD product is derived from HEMP then YES, it is 100% legal to use and own anywhere in the United States.

-- If the CBD product is derived from MARIJUANA, or you are unsure what plant it is made from, then the answer becomes less clear…
+- If the CBD product is derived from a different plant or you are unsure what plant it is made from, then the answer becomes less clear…

 At the federal level, hemp-derived CBD is completely legal.
 All of Daddy Burt Hemp Co. products are hemp-derived, making them 100% legal anywhere in the US.
-If you are looking at a different brand of CBD products it is important to know if it is from hemp or marijuana.
+If you are looking at a different brand of CBD products it is important to know if it is from hemp or a different plant.

 The information on our website and any other communication of Daddy Burt Hemp Co. is for informational purposes only and is not intended as legal advice.